15 Healthy Recipes To Upgrade Your Spring Picnic Ideas

-Let’s face it, our love for winters flies out when the holiday season comes to an end.
+Let’s face it, our love for winter flies out when the holiday season ends.
 With bated breath, we wait for the snow to melt away, ushering in the newborn greens.
-After all, springtime is without a doubt, the most beautiful time of the year.
+After all, springtime is undoubtedly the most beautiful time of the year.

-Even as winter rushes us indoors, we can’t wait for spring to come, so that we can be outdoors once again.
+Even as winter rushes us indoors, we can’t wait for spring to come so that we can be outdoors once again.
 Let’s not take good weather for granted.
-Don’t waste your spring days indoors, plan picnics, and spend many wonderful days out in the sun.
+Don’t waste your spring days indoors; plan picnics and spend many wonderful days in the sun.

-Whip up a filling, wrap it up and fry them, rolls are that simple.
-You can even freeze the pre-made rolls, and fry them on the day of the picnic.
+Whip up a filling, wrap it up and fry them; rolls are that simple.
+You can freeze the pre-made rolls and fry them on the picnic day.

-If you plan on making your rolls with store-bought wrappers, opt for the variety that is found in the freezer, as they give better results.
+If you plan on making your rolls with store-bought wrappers, opt for the variety in the freezer, as they give better results.

-You can make a super easy filling, which can be vegetarian, nonvegetarian, keto, etc. Spring roll vs egg roll, whichever you choose, is entirely up to your taste.
+You can make a super easy filling: vegetarian, nonvegetarian, keto, etc. Spring roll vs egg roll, whichever you choose, is entirely up to your taste.
 Visit The Kitchen Community for more recipes and food analysis.

 Mini quiches are perfect as picnic food.
 You can buy pie crust sheets and cut them in small circles, large enough to fill and cover the tiny craters of a mini muffin tin.

 Create a filling by mixing four eggs for each cup of milk, depending on how much filling you need.
-Flavour your quiches with different types of vegetables, cheese, meat cold cuts, or vegan alternatives.
+Flavour your quiches with different vegetables, cheese, meat cold cuts, or vegan alternatives.

 Korean Street Toast

 This delicious toasted sandwich works well as a light yet filling lunch.
-Korean street toast is a type of sandwich mainly made with fresh vegetables like cabbage, carrots, and scallions, mixed into a whipped egg.
+Korean street toast is a sandwich mainly made with fresh vegetables like cabbage, carrots, and scallions mixed into a whipped egg.

 Baked pasta is a delight and can be perfect as a picnic main.
 Since it’s baked, it is less runny than your saucier regular pasta, making it easier to carry to an outdoor event.

-You can use any type of pasta sauce or make a spicier pasta with Chili Con Carne sauce, to make your baked pasta.
-It is super easy to make and preparation takes up very little time.
+You can use any type of pasta sauce or make spicier pasta with Chili Con Carne sauce to make your baked pasta.
+It is easy to make, and preparation takes up very little time.

 Honey Glazed Drumsticks

-Your children will love these honey glazed delights.
-Make a marinade with soya sauce, grated ginger, grated garlic, honey, and a splash of fresh orange juice or lemon.
-You can marinade your drumsticks with this mix overnight and broil in the oven the next day.
+Your children will love these honey-glazed delights.
+Make a marinade with soya sauce, grated ginger, garlic, honey, and fresh orange juice or lemon splash.
+You can marinate your drumsticks with this mix overnight and broil them in the oven the next day.

 Toasted tortillas wrap is a must for picnics.
 You need shredded vegetables and a sauce or dressing to add flavour.
-Season chicken strips with salt and pepper, pan fry them in butter until well cooked and golden.
+Season chicken strips with salt and pepper and pan-fried in butter until well cooked and golden.

-You can replace the chicken with black or kidney beans, smoked tofu, imitation crab, vegan meat strip, etc. You can use flavoured cream cheese, hummus, guacamole, or any spread/dip.
+You can replace the chicken with black or kidney beans, smoked tofu, imitation crab, or vegan meat strip.
+You can use flavoured cream cheese, hummus, guacamole, or any spread/dip.

 Mason Jar Wild Rice Salad